pants721/pantsmacs/README.md

 - **It keeps distro and user config quarantined**.
 As of now, I haven't implemented this much in pantsmacs.
 All user-config is in init-user.el, but a single file isn't really reflective of project philosophy.
 I would love to integrate user config to be kept in a completely seperate directory and compiled to ~/.emacs.d with some sort of `pants sync` command, but I'm not quite there yet.
 - I like that doom emacs isn't afraid to be opinionated.
 Pantsmacs follows this because it is first and foremost my *personal* config.
 I would like to make it more easily customized (i.e. disabling modules, adding your own) if the project were to gain any traction, but not for now.

+I also got lots of README ideas from doom emacs' README.

-Pantsmacs 1.0 was an elementary school (single-file) crush, doom emacs was my highschool sweetheart, but it is time for marriage; and marriage should be a perfect fit.
+Spacemacs was an elementary school (single-file) crush, Doom was my highschool sweetheart, but it is time for marriage; and marriage should be a perfect fit.
 So thank you doom emacs for everything you taught me.

-## Major change log
+# Major change log

-- 1.0 initial
+- 1.0 Initial release.
-- 2.0 basic multiple file config; correct use-package usage; maybe some lsp later, but not for now
+- 2.0 Basic multiple file config; correct use-package usage; maybe some lsp later, but not for now.
-- 3.0 Buncha new packages; lsp (eglot)
+- 3.0 Buncha new packages; lsp (eglot).